iterative/dvc.org/public/static/docs/command-reference/import.md

 subfields under `repo` are used to save the origin and version of the dependency.

-## Example: fixed revisions & re-importing
+## Example: Fixed revisions & re-importing

 To import a specific revision of a <abbr>data artifact</abbr>, we may use the `--rev` option: